 (CNN)Here is some background information about the July 20, 2012, movie theater shooting in Aurora, Colorado.
-Twelve people were killed and 58 others were injured.
-Suspect James Holmes has been charged with 166 counts and has pleaded not guilty by reason of insanity.
+Twelve people were killed and 70 others were injured.
+Suspect James Holmes faces 165 counts, including murder and attempted murder charges.
+He has pleaded not guilty by reason of insanity.

 Fatalities: (12 total)

 Alexander J. Boik, 18

 Air Force Staff Sgt Jesse E. Childress, 29

 Petty Officer 3rd Class John Thomas Larimer, 27

 Alexander C. Teves, 24